 For the Fans of Visuals: CryEngine

 Released in 2002, CryEngine is a game making software designed by Crytek, a German game developer company.
-To most avid gamers, the name immediately corresponds to Far Cry – a game developed to premiere the software.
+To most avid gamers, the name immediately corresponds to Far Cry - a game developed to premiere the software.
 What about more recent years, you ask?
-Well, you have probably heard of Kingdom Come: Deliverance, Collision Course, or Everybody’s Gone to the Rapture.
-If not, you should really check these games out.
+Well, you have probably heard of Kingdom Come: Deliverance, Collision Course, or Everybody's Gone to the Rapture.
+If not, you should check these games out.

-Just like Unreal Engine, CryEngine uses C++ and comes with the full source code.
+Just like the Unreal Engine, CryEngine uses C++ and comes with the full source code.
 It is also heavy in load and requires adequate resources.
 With a ton of possibilities provided, it might be harder to grasp how to create a game, too.

 On the other hand, a powerful engine also means breathtaking graphics.
 Game developers praise CryEngine’s cloud, fog, and weather effects.
 The Physically Based Rendering model and the Volumetric Fog system lets you work with various fog densities and opacities, use ambient and natural light, and create incredibly realistic scenes.
 Skeletal animation and advanced rendering possibilities make characters look more lifelike than your roommate on some days, too!